-Has the student ordered the capacity of three containers using informal units?
-To do this they will need to use a measuring object, not simply compare by sight.
+Has the student measured, compared and ordered the capacity of three containers using informal units?

-• If so, tick M3C on the tracking sheet.
+• If so, tick M4C on the tracking sheet.

-Can they measure, compare and order up to 5 objects?
-Tick M3B.
-Can they measure, compare and order more than 5 objects?
-Tick M3A.
+Can they measure, compare and order 5 objects?
+Tick M4B.

+Can they order objects and also identify problems with incorrect measurements?
+Tick M4A